josephluck/helix/docs/Router.md

 ### Accessing state and actions

-Every route in a Helix application will receive state and actions:
+Every route in a Helix application will receive state, previous state and actions:

 ```javascript
 const routes = {